Mixed Greens Salad

 Recipe Tips

-2. Start with a small amount of dressing.
-I like to start by tossing the mixed greens salad with a small amount of salad dressing, then adding more as needed.
-You can always use more if the leaves are looking a little dry, but you can’t go lighter once the dressing’s added!
+1. Start with a small amount of dressing.
+Toss the mixed greens salad with a small amount of salad dressing, then add more as needed.
+You can always use more if the leaves are looking a little dry, but you can’t go lighter once you add the dressing!

 Serving Ideas